Vivekray898/Game-codes/README.md

 ---

-# Simple Games in Go
+# Simple Games in Go/Python

 Welcome to the **Simple Games in Go** repository! 🎮 This project contains basic games written in Go (Golang) to demonstrate the power of Go for building interactive console applications.
 Whether you're learning Go or just looking for some fun coding exercises, these games are a great starting point!